Control panel with switch on maximum income.

 “Had the court offered reasons why its subsection (3)(c) findings correlated to the $13,404 award — such as finding that amount necessary for wife to pay her monthly expenses — we might have reached a different conclusion.
 But the court solely relied on the advisory guidelines to calculate the maintenance amount, which, under subsection (3)(b), it was not permitted to do.”

-Moreover, because the Colorado Assembly did not share why the income cap exists – concern that the awards would be too high?
-Too low? – the Court of Appeals found it was reversible error to apply the alimony formula to a high-income earner case.
+Moreover, because the Colorado Assembly did not explain why the income cap exists—concern that the awards would be too high?
+Too low?— the Court of Appeals found it was reversible error to apply the alimony formula to a high-income earner case.

 The takeaway?
-Same as with the other cases where courts were reversed for blindly applying the maintenance guidelines – don’t just rely upon the formula.
+Same as in the other cases where courts were reversed for blindly applying the maintenance guidelines—don’t just rely on the formula.
 Have both parties’ sworn financial statements as exhibits in any case where maintenance is contested, and be ready to argue need, ability to pay, a reasonable budget, and the myriad of other maintenance factors contained in C.R.S.
 14-10-114.

 Why Is There An Income Cap For Colorado’s Alimony Guidelines?

-For what it’s worth, I’ve spoken to attorneys involved in the statutory change, and understand that with higher incomes, the resulting tax consequences from maintenance were too inconsistent to have a fixed formula which applied at those higher income levels.
-Instead, when the wealthy get divorced, they should rely upon a CPA to assist in discussing the positions of the parties after-tax, and after-maintenance, and, presumably, the legislature believes they can afford to hire one.
+For what it’s worth, I’ve spoken to attorneys involved in the statutory change and understand that with higher incomes, the resulting tax consequences from maintenance were too inconsistent to have a fixed formula that applied at those higher income levels.
+Instead, when the wealthy get divorced, they should rely on a CPA to assist in discussing the parties’ after-tax and after-maintenance positions, and presumably the legislature believes they can afford to hire one.

-As with maintenance, Colorado’s child support guidelines also have an income threshold, but it’s higher – a combined $30,000/mo instead of $20,000.
-And as the Colorado Supreme Court recently ruled, it’s also easier for a court to extrapolate above the child support guidelines, or simply award an amount which exceeds them, than it would be for alimony.
+As with maintenance, Colorado’s child support guidelines also include an income threshold, but it’s higher—a combined $30,000/mo instead of $20,000 (2025 Update – the child support threshold has changed to $40,000, as discussed in this blog post).
+And as the Colorado Supreme Court recently ruled, it’s also easier for a court to extrapolate above the child support guidelines or award an amount that exceeds them than it would be for alimony.

 Award-Winning Colorado Alimony Law Firm

-U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
+U.S. News & World Report calls Graham.Law one of the Best Law Firms in America.
+Our managing partner and multiple attorneys are recognized by Colorado Super Lawyers and Best Lawyers.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
-We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.
+We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to simple child support modifications.

 Colorado Family Law.
 Period.